wp-plugins/ad-injection/readme.txt

 = Block by referrer =

-Block ads to people coming from certain referring URLs. e.g. you may wish to treat people who arrive at your site after searching for your site name as direct visitors and disable the ads for them.
+Block ads to people coming from certain referring URLs. e.g. you may wish to treat people who arrive at your site after searching for your name as direct visitors and disable the ads for them.

 = Ads on old posts only =